dbmi-bgm/granite/README.md

 granite is a collection of software to work with genomic variants.
 The suite provides inheritance mode callers and utilities to filter and refine variants called by other methods in VCF format.

-For more details, see granite [*documentation*](https://granite-suite.readthedocs.io/en/latest/ "granite documentation")
+For more details, see granite [*documentation*](https://granite-suite.readthedocs.io/en/latest/ "granite documentation").

 ## Availability and requirements
 A ready-to-use docker image is available to download.